onnx/onnx-tensorflow/README.md

 [From ONNX to Tensorflow](https://github.com/onnx/onnx-tensorflow/blob/master/example/onnx_to_tf.py)

-### Migrating from `onnx-tf` to `tf-onnx`:
+### Migrating from `onnx-tf` frontend to `tf-onnx`:
 We have joined force with Microsoft to co-develop ONNX Tensorflow frontend.
 For current onnx-tf frontend users, please migrate to use tf-onnx (https://github.com/onnx/tensorflow-onnx) where our code had been merged into.
+Backend users are not affected by this migration.

 ## ONNX model inference with Tensorflow backend:
 ```